iryoku/smaa/README.md

 Usage
 -----

-See [SMAA.h](https://github.com/iryoku/smaa/blob/master/SMAA.h) for integration info.
+See [SMAA.hlsl](https://github.com/iryoku/smaa/blob/master/SMAA.hlsl) for integration info (despite the extension, note that it's OpenGL compatible).

 You'll also need some precomputed textures, which can be found as C++ headers ([Textures/AreaTex.h](https://github.com/iryoku/smaa/blob/master/Textures/AreaTex.h) and [Textures/SearchTex.h](https://github.com/iryoku/smaa/blob/master/Textures/SearchTex.h)), or as regular DDS files (see [Textures](https://github.com/iryoku/smaa/blob/master/Textures) directory).
 If you want to see where they came from, you can check out the [Scripts](https://github.com/iryoku/smaa/blob/master/Scripts) directory.